Ogaga1989/WantMore_Pizza_Order_App/README.md

-# WantMore Pizza Ordering App 🍕
+# WantMore Pizzaria Ordering App 🍕

 A full-featured pizza ordering application with sample order receipts and integrated PostgreSQL database for tracking and managing orders.